zyroleo/UniLib/README.md

 Albo, Lex Randal B.

-Ballesteros, Zyra
+Ballesteros, Zyra M.

-Quijaro, Earl Leobert
+Quijaro, Earl Leobert L.

 _______________

 #### Acknowledgments:

-With sincere appreciation, We thank God for His unwavering guidance, for the strength He has given me during challenging moments, and for the inspiration that allowed me to continue progressing.
+With sincere appreciation, We thank God for His unwavering guidance, for the strength He has given us during challenging moments, and for the inspiration that allowed us to continue progressing.
 His blessings have enabled me to learn, grow, and complete this project successfully.
-I am truly grateful for His presence throughout this journey.
+We are truly grateful for His presence throughout this journey.

-We would like to express my sincere gratitude to my CS 211 instructors Ms. Fatima Marie P. Agdon for their guidance, support, and dedication throughout this course.
+We would like to express our sincere gratitude to our CS 211 instructors Ms. Fatima Marie P. Agdon for their guidance, support, and dedication throughout this course.
 Their lessons greatly helped me complete this project.

 Our sincere appreciation goes to our friends for their guidance, ideas, and constant encouragement during the development of this project.

 _______________
-#### 📗References

-*Java Documentation*
-*CS 211 Lecture Notes*
-*Online Java Tutorials (W3Schools, GeeksForGeeks, etc.)*